Biophilia: A breath of fresh air for office design

 A study by virtual forum Human Spaces found that, from a sample of 7,600 workers across 16 countries, people working in offices offering natural features had a 15% higher sense of wellbeing and were 6% more productive.

 Image source: Cook+Fox Architects, Ryan Browne

-When it comes to biophilia, Terrapin Bright Green practice what they preach.
-Their New York offices feature a green roof system which, as well as providing energy benefits and absorbing storm water, created a pleasant work atmosphere that aided their recruitment process.
+When it comes to biophilia, Terrapin Bright Green practise what they preach.
+Their New York offices feature a green roof system which, as well as providing energy benefits and absorbing stormwater, creates a pleasant work atmosphere that aids their recruitment process.

 Biophilia and air quality

 You'll breathe a lot easier in a biophilic office.
 Indoor plants in the workplace create higher levels of oxygen and reduce C02 levels.
 They also have air filtering qualities, removing impurities and improving air quality.

 A Harvard Business Review study showed a clear relationship between poor air quality and reduced productivity.
 While research by a team from Harvard, Syracuse University and SUNY Upstate found that improved air quality also improved cognitive functioning.

 If you want some advice on the best plants for the job, NASA put together this handy list of the best air-cleaning plants.